YarinDev/BarberShop/README.md

 # BarberShop
-A unity project who simulates barbershop
+A Unity Project who simulates barbershop with clients npc's

-ok